rnbta-romeo/rudrabuilds.github.io/content/index.md

 Here I will be documenting my baby steps into the world of tech, coding, robots, philosophy...and everything that lies in between.

 As of now my interests dwells in two major domains -
 - Firstly I want to build my base in programming.
 I am learning the C++ language with a special focus on Data Structures and Algorithm.
-Here are my [[Index - DSA|DSA Notes]] that I will be updating as I keep learning.
+Here are my [[01 - Index - DSA|DSA Notes]] that I will be updating as I keep learning.
 - Secondly I am immensely interested in drones and I am slowly getting into its working.
-I am auditing this course called Drone Systems & Control and here are my [[Index - Drone|notes]].
-I want to make a full simulation of drone eventually, so I keep making small [[Index - Simulation|simulations]] that help me covert the theory learned in the course in practical understanding
+I am auditing this course called Drone Systems & Control and here are my [[01 - Index - Drone|notes]].
+I want to make a full simulation of drone eventually, so I keep making small [[01 - Index - Simulation|simulations]] that help me covert the theory learned in the course in practical understanding

 Please note that this are not polished notes, but rather a piece of growing thought that keeps evolving over time...so there might be some coherence issues at some places (you might have spotted a grammatical error already) - so bear with me on that :)